BenCichos/Refraction.jl/README.md

 # Refraction.jl

-This package provides a simple interface to the refractiveindex.info database.
-The database is downloaded and stored in the data folder locally in a JLD2 file format.
-This allows for storage of julia data types which increases the performance of accessing a specific material in the database faster.
+This package provides an interface to the refractiveindex.info database that is stored locally as JLD2 data file.
+This allows for:

-**The package is very largely based on the RefractiveIndex.jl package and offers similar functionality with some extensions.**
+- Computation of wavelength dependent refractive indices of the material
+- Computation of wavelength dependent extinction coefficients of the material
+- Computation of the transmittance of the material for a given distance
+- Creation of custom materials

 ## Usage